Weighing wheelchair-bound, bedbound and bariatric clients

 4. Utilise a patient weighing service

-5. Options for bariatric clients
+5. Other options for bariatric clients

 - Marsden M-530 (500kg weight limit)